Maesimt/articles/readme.md

 In our code, we write functions that can fail.
 They can fail because the domain forbids it or simply because an unknown error happened, like when an http request doesn't receive a response.

+Keep in mind this approach is more related to functionnal programming than object-oriented programming.

 ## The situation

 Here's the situation, we have a function to buy a drink, a customer and a bartender.